Shanghai: Language

-The vernacular language spoken in the city is Shanghainese, part of the Taihu Wu subgroup of the Wu Chinese language family.
-This is different from the national language, Mandarin, which is mutually unintelligible with Wu Chinese.
-Modern Shanghainese derives from the indigenous Wu spoken in the former Songjiang prefecture but has been influenced by other dialects of Taihu Wu, most notably Suzhounese, and Ningbonese.
+The vernacular language spoken in the city is Shanghainese, part of the Northern Wu subgroup of Wu Chinese.
+This is different from the national language, Mandarin, which is mutually unintelligible with Shanghainese.
+Modern Shanghainese has a high degree of mutual intelligibility with and has received much influence from Northern Wu varieties from other nearby cities such as Suzhounese and Ningbonese.
+Suburban varieties in Shanghai are closely related to the urban variety, but are a lot more conservative.

-Before its expansion, the language spoken in Shanghai was not as prominent as those spoken around Jiaxing and later Suzhou, and was known as "the local tongue" (本地閑話), a name which is now used in suburbs only.
-In the late 19th century, downtown Shanghainese (市區閑話 or simply 上海閑話) appeared, undergoing rapid changes and replacing Suzhounese as the prestige dialect of the Yangtze River Delta region.
-At the time, most immigration into the city came from the two adjacent provinces, Jiangsu and Zhejiang, the local dialects of which had the greatest influence on Shanghainese.
+Before its rise to prominence, the language spoken in Shanghai was not as prominent as those spoken around Jiaxing and later Suzhou, and was known as "the local tongue" (本地闲话 (本地閑話); pen-di ghe-gho), a name which is now used in suburbs only.
+In the late 19th century, downtown Shanghainese (市區閑話 (市区闲话); zy-chiu ghe-gho or simply 上海閑話 (上海闲话); zaon-he ghe-gho) underwent rapid changes and replaced Suzhounese as the prestige dialect of the Yangtze River Delta region.
+At the time, most immigration into the city came from the two adjacent provinces, Jiangsu and Zhejiang; as such, their regional varieties had the greatest influence on Shanghainese.
 After 1949, Putonghua (Standard Mandarin) also had an impact on Shanghainese because it was promoted by the government.
-Since the 1990s, many migrants outside of the Wu-speaking region come to Shanghai for education and jobs; they often cannot speak the local language and use Putonghua (Mandarin) as a lingua franca.
+Many migrants have come to Shanghai in search for education and jobs since the 1990s, and are unable to speak the local language, instead using Putonghua (Mandarin) as a lingua franca.
 Because Putonghua and English were more favored, Shanghainese began to decline, and fluency among young speakers weakened.
 In recent years, there have been movements within the city to promote the local language and protect it from fading out.